roylau98/SC4002_NLP/README.md

 ## Running the code

 After starting up jupyter lab, a browser tab will open.
 In the left panel, double-click on the "Source Code" folder to enter it.
 Double-click on any notebook to open it in the right panel.
-You should be able to see the code now.
+You should be able to see the code now on the right panel.

-At the top left, click on "Run", then "Run All Cells".
+At the top left, click on "Run", then "Run All Cells" which will run all the code in that notebook.

 ## Explanation of sample output